 |Data / Assumptions||Conclusion||How data was validated|

-Psychological inertia, erroneous data, wrong assumptions and false conclusions are often why most root causes are not identified.
+Psychological inertia, erroneous data, wrong assumptions, and false conclusions are often why most root causes are not identified.
 It is essential to keep an open mind and eliminate psychological inertia.
 It is critical to validate and challenge all data and assumptions.
-It is necessary to prove that data being used is valid and to ensure the correct conclusions are drawn.
-Below is a list of the common reasons root cause is not identified and recommended actions that the problem solver should take to address those issues.
+It is necessary to prove that the data being used is valid and ensure the correct conclusions are drawn.
+Below is a list of the common reasons the root cause is not identified and recommended actions that the problem solver should take to address those issues.

-Frequent reasons root cause is not identified
+Frequent reasons root cause is not identified.

 - Experience: too much experience can lead to psychological inertia and drive thinking in a “trained” direction closing off new ideas.